huggingface/lerobot/examples/7_get_started_with_real_robot.md

 python lerobot/common/robot_devices/motors/dynamixel.py
 ```

-A first time to find the port `/dev/tty.usbmodem575E0031751` of the leader arm:
+A first time to find the port of the leader arm (e.g. `/dev/tty.usbmodem575E0031751`):
 ```
 Finding all available ports for the DynamixelMotorsBus.
 ['/dev/tty.usbmodem575E0032081', '/dev/tty.usbmodem575E0031751']